Norway

 Fisheries sector

 The main elements of Norwegian fisheries management are access and quota regulations, coupled with capacity adjustment schemes.
-In 2020, the total catch amounted to over 2.6 million tonnes valued at €2.1 billion.
-The most important fisheries today are those for cod (coastal and high seas), herring, capelin, and mackerel.
+In 2024, the total catch amounted to almost 2.340 thousand tonnes valued at €2,47 billion.
+The most important fisheries today are those for cod (coastal and high seas), herring, and mackerel.
 Included in the cod fisheries are also haddock and saithe.
-The cod fisheries, producing fish for human consumption, equated to approximately one quarter of the total catch but was worth 49% of the total value.
-Herring catches were the largest at 1 441 846 tonnes (55% of the total catch volumes).
-Norway pout and blue whiting are other important species and are mostly used as raw materials in fish oil and fishmeal production.
+The cod fisheries, producing fish for human consumption, equated to approximately 20% of the total catch but was worth 41% of the total value.
+Catches of pelagic fish were the largest, reaching 1.189.298 tonnes (51% of the total catch volumes) with Norwegian spring-spawning herring, Atlantic mackerel and capelin representing 53% of the volume.
+Norway pout and blue whiting are other important species and are mostly used as raw materials for fish oil and fishmeal production.
 Herring and mackerel are used for both consumption and processing into oil and meal.

 Aquaculture

 Norway has a long coastline of clean, fresh seawater that provides the best conditions possible for the operation of sustainable marine aquaculture activities.
-Norway is among the foremost in the world with respect to operations, technology, and research and development in the field of aquaculture.
+Norway is among the foremost countries in the world with respect to operations, technology, research, and development in the field of aquaculture.
 Aquaculture and sea ranching include a number of different activities where licenses are required.
-Production of salmon and rainbow trout is the most common activity, but cod and halibut, scallop, European lobster (sea ranching) and blue mussels are also produced.
-Norway is the world’s leading producer of Atlantic salmon and one of the largest seafood exporters in the world.
-The Norwegian aquaculture industry has developed to become an industry of major importance in the country.
-Commercial salmon farming started to develop in the 1970s, and at present, Atlantic salmon and trout are farmed up and down the coast.
-In 2020, the total sale of farmed fish in Norway reached 1 488 005 tonnes, and the slaughtered value was €6.5.
+Production of salmon and rainbow trout is the most common activity, but cod, arctic char, halibut, scallop, oyster, blue mussel, and algae are also produced.
+The possibility of sea cucumber farming is also being considered, but the development of the project is at a very early stage.

 Trade